-Pregnancy after a loss often brings mixed emotions.
-The tragedy of losing a baby can make it impossible for parents to go back to thinking of pregnancy as a happy time that results in a healthy baby.
-Instead it can be filled with anxiety and fear.
-However, most health professionals are aware of this and extra care, monitoring and reassurance will be a crucial part of your next pregnancy.
+The experience of losing a baby can sometimes make it impossible for parents to think of pregnancy as a happy time that results in a healthy baby.
+Instead, it can become a very anxious time full of fear and worry.
+Most health professionals are aware of this and will be able to offer you extra care, monitoring and reassurance in your next pregnancy.

-Sarah, who lost her son Tristan at 38 weeks (Read Sarah's story here)
+Sarah, who lost her son Tristan.
+Read Sarah's story.

 Extra care during pregnancy

 The number of extra scans and appointments you get will depend on your doctor and the cause (if known) of your baby’s death.
-If you would like more scans or appointments to the number offered, ask for them.
+If you would like more scans or appointments to the number offered, you can ask for more.

 Tommy's Rainbow Clinic

 If you feel that you want to be cared for at a different hospital, or with a different medical team, talk to your GP about how to get a referral.
-Tommy’s operates a specialist clinic for families who are pregnant again after a stillbirth.
-This centre is at St Mary’s Hospital, Manchester, where families can access specialist care from anywhere in the UK.
+Tommy’s runs a specialist clinic for families who are pregnant again after a stillbirth.
+The first Rainbow Clinic is at St Mary’s Hospital in Manchester, where families can access specialist care from anywhere in the UK.

 Am I at higher risk of another stillbirth?

-If there was a specific problem, such as IUGR, diabetes, pre-eclampsia or other medical conditions, then there may be an increased risk that is associated with the condition re-occuring.
-Depending on the cause of your previous stillbirth you may be advised to take certain medication in the next pregnancy.
+If there was a specific problem, such as growth restriction, diabetes, pre-eclampsia or other medical conditions, then there may be an increased risk that is associated with the condition reoccurring.
+Depending on the cause of your previous stillbirth, you may be advised to take certain medication in the next pregnancy.

-For your own reassurance, you should not hold back from seeking reassurance if you are concerned about anything at any point during the pregnancy.
-You can find some tips here on speaking up in pregnancy.
+For your own reassurance, always ask if you are concerned about anything any point during the pregnancy.

-Some women who have not been given a cause of death for their child worry that the flu vaccine may have caused it, and are anxious about having the vaccine in a following pregnancy.
+Some parents who weren’t given a cause of death for their child worry that the flu vaccine may have caused it.
+This can make some people anxious about having the vaccine in a following pregnancy.

-A systematic review (very reliable research evidence) of all the current research into the flu vaccine and pregnancy outcomes has reported that the flu vaccine does not cause stillbirth and in fact there is some research to show that getting the flu in pregnancy increases your risk of stillbirth.
+A systematic review (very reliable research evidence) of all the current research into the flu vaccine and pregnancy outcomes has reported that the flu vaccine does not cause stillbirth.
+In fact, there is some research to show that getting the flu in pregnancy increases your risk of stillbirth.

-The vaccine is recommended by the NHS as well as RCOG and RCM because of the benefits to you and your baby.
-Getting the flu in pregnancy is a serious matter.
-As well as increasing your risk of stillbirth it puts you at risk of :
+The vaccine is recommended by the NHS as well as Royal College of Obstetricians and Gynecologists (RCOG) and Royal College of Medicine (RCM) because of the benefits to you and your baby.
+Getting the flu in pregnancy is serious.
+As well as increasing your risk of stillbirth, it puts you at risk of: